breadli428/eth-computational-models-of-motion/Readme.md

 A *constant gravity* is applied on each Boid.

-> You are free to choose different initialization methods as required.
+> You are free to choose any initialization method as desired.

 This feature is realized in the function `TVStack freefall(TVStack positions_temp)`.